-Michele Weston, ACC, is the founder of MJW Navigator LLC.
+Michele Weston, ACC, is the founder and CEO of MJW Navigator LLC.
 Along with working with private clients and weight-loss groups, I consult with medical professionals and their healthcare teams to strengthen patient-physician partnerships for delivering whole-person centered care.

 I consider myself an expert, and an audience member in the areas of weight-loss after losing 125 pounds a dozen years ago.
 I have learned that every day I get to make choices and decisions that help me keep the weight off and my health has improved immensely with my choices.
 This is a " learning curve" for anyone who's struggled with their weight, and it's my honor to help others reach their own goals through bariatric surgery, medically-managed weight loss, and other weight-loss programs to feel better, become healthier and feel the best in their own skin by becoming the master of your own path - one that works for you.
 With my former career as a Fashion Editor and Style Director, I learned the importance of developing positive self-esteem, self-love and building confidence.
 So coaching people to become their best selves is really important to me as a woman and I want everyone to create their own destiny, their own path, their way of "being".